Assignment 2 File System

 When you implement your file system, you should complete and use each of these structures and types.
 Don’t be afraid to add extra helper methods to any of these structure.
 Do not, however, change any of the trait definitions or existing method signatures that we have provided for you.

-Read through all of the code now, starting with vfat.rs
+Read through all of the code now, starting with vfat.rs, and ensure you

 understand how everything fits together.